Cohomology of generalized configuration spaces: Introduction

 \begin{para} On the other hand, a consequence of Theorem \ref{firstmainthm} is that for an arbitrary locally compact Hausdorff space, $H^\bullet_c(F(X,n),\Q)$ depends only on the choice of a cdga model for the compactly supported cochains $C_c^\bullet(X,\Q)$.
 It would be appealing to try to ``explain'' the rational case of Arabia's result in these terms, instead: that $i$-acyclicity should force the algebra of compactly supported cochains to be homotopically trivial in some strong sense.
 This is indeed the case: \end{para}

-\begin{thm}[Second main theorem, with $\Q$-coefficients] Let $X$ be an $i$-acyclic space over $\Q$.
+\begin{thm}[Second main theorem, with $\Q$-coefficients] Let $X$ be an $i$-acyclic paracompact locally compact Hausdorff space over $\Q$.
 Then a cdga model for $C_c^\bullet(X,\Q)$ is given by the cohomology $H^\bullet_c(X,\Q)$, with identically zero multiplication and differential.
 Equivalently, $C_c^\bullet(X,\Q)$ is formal and the cup product in compact support cohomology vanishes. \end{thm}

 \begin{para} This result re-proves, re-interprets, and generalizes Arabia's theorem.
 The proof of Theorem \ref{secondmainthm} is simple enough that it makes sense to outline it here in the introduction.
 It will be enough to construct an $\mathsf A_\infty$-quasi-isomorphism between $H^\bullet_c(X,\Q)$ (with identically zero differential and multiplication) and the dg-algebra $C_c^\bullet(X,\Q)$.
 This means that we have to find maps